bplmaps/lmec-main-site/content/articles/welcome-ian-spangler.md

 **IS**: I loved my time in Lexington, but it's a landlocked state, and I did miss the water.
 I'm really looking forward to spending time along the coast, both in Boston and throughout New England more broadly.
 Maybe I'll even try learning how to sail!

-> _As I settle in, I'd love for anyone to [reach out to me](mailto:ispangler@leventhalmap.org).
+> _As I settle in, I'd love for anyone to_ [_reach out to me_](mailto:ispangler@leventhalmap.org)_.
 Feel free to drop a line with suggestions on what to explore in Boston, questions about the Map Center, or anything else! —Ian_